 How to Make a White Russian

-- Fill a glass with ice and pour the vodka over the ice.
+- Fill an old fashioned glass with ice and pour the vodka over the ice.

 - Pour Kahlua into the glass.